-Without the requested response to the certified question, the trial court held that TVA was negligent in (1) violating applicable workplace standards relating to permissible workplace levels of asbestos exposure, (2) failing to follow mandatory directives governing the monitoring of such exposed to asbestos with protective clothing, equipment, locker rooms, and showers.
+Without the requested response to the certified question, the trial court held that TVA was negligent in (1) violating applicable workplace standards relating to permissible workplace levels of asbestos exposure, (2) failing to follow mandatory directives governing the monitoring of such exposure, and (3) failing to provide those exposed to asbestos with protective clothing, equipment, locker rooms, and showers.
 It further held that such negligence was the proximate cause of Barbara Bobo's injuries, awarding the plaintiffs more than \$3 million in damages.

-The trial court's take-home duty ruling was affirmed by the $11^{\text{th}}$ Circuit U.S. Court of Appeals on April 26, 2017.
+The trial court's take-home duty ruling was affirmed by the 11th Circuit U.S. Court of Appeals on April 26, 2017.
 In its de novo review of the duty issue, the court held that, under Alabama law, fore-seeability of injury is the key factor in the determination of whether a duty exists.